China's imperial exams were a hotbed for fraud

 Zhou Jiefu decided to take matters into his own hands to help his son.
 In 1893, another imperial exam was to be held, and Zhou Jiefu found that the chief examiner was an acquaintance named Yin Ruzhang (殷如璋).
 Zhou Jiefu joined with five other families who also had children taking the exam, and decided to bribe Yin to help them.
 Zhou ordered a servant to send an envelope to Yin, which contained a small fortune collected from the six families and a note.
 The message explained that the six children would each write four characters—宸、衷、茂、育—into their answers, and asked Yin to give them a high score once he identified their papers.

 However, when the servant delivered the envelope, Yin, who often didn’t open his own mail lest it contain something incriminating, had his colleague open it first.
 Zhou’s scheme was exposed, and Yin immediately reported the attempted bribe to the authorities.
 Zhou Jiefu was sacked from his official post, confessed to his crime, and was initially sentenced to death by beheading.
 That sentence was later commuted and he spent eight years in prison before being pardoned.

 Lu Xun’s family was heavily affected by the bribery case.
-Lu’s father fell into heavy drinking and opium smoking, and died at 35.
+Lu Xun’s father fell into heavy drinking and opium smoking, and died at 35.
 The family spent almost all their fortune on medical bills for Zhou Yongji and trying to get Zhou Jiefu released from prison.
-This contributed to Lu’s depressing childhood, which in turn influenced his often cynical and dark writing style.
+Lu Xun’s depressing childhood in turn influenced his often cynical and dark writing style.

 Cover image from VCG